essc/clp_foss4g_workshop/source/qgis_digitizing.rst

 ===================================

 QGIS provides easy-to-use yet very powerful digitizing tools.
-:index:`Digitizing` or digitization is a process of encoding map coordinates and attributes in digital form.
+Digitizing or digitization is a process of encoding map coordinates and attributes in digital form.
 This allows you to create and edit vector data using various data sources such as text files, paper maps, or satellite imagery.
 This exercise will guide you through the basic interface of vector